After the Pentagon-Anthropic Clash, the ASI Gamble No Longer Checks Out

 By Rufo Guerreschi — March 4th, 2026

 The Pentagon-Anthropic clash isn’t a one-off dispute — it's a preview of where the current trajectory leads: progressive nationalization and militarization of AI firms, the erosion of alignment work, and the elimination of AI lab leaders' ability to even try to steer the ASI race toward good outcomes.
-The feared "human power grab" isn't coming with of a global AI treaty — it's already happening because we lack one.
-Paradoxically, a treaty led by distrustful superpower leaders would produce more resilient, decentralized governance — precisely because mutual suspicion demands actually enforceable terms.
-Our Deal of the Century initiative targets the most neglected chokepoint in AI governance: generating political will among the ~12 individuals who hold disproportionate influence over Trump's AI policy.
+The feared "human power grab" isn't coming with a global AI treaty — it's already happening because we lack one.

 Many AI safety experts and leaders of top AI firms have been calling for strong global coordination and an AI treaty.
 But a central concern — especially among those very leaders — is that the necessary boldness of such a treaty, and the fact that it would inevitably need to be spearheaded by two "strongmen" superpower leaders, would lead to an immense and durable concentration of power.

 This fear is well-grounded — and it is leading a growing number of people in Silicon Valley, as Karnofsky among many others has acknowledged, to conclude that taking the Superintelligence gamble is the least bad option.
-This, even though they assign high probabilities to extinction and low probability that whatever values they embed in an ASI will persist long-term — assuming they get there before others do.
-Karnofsky himself,one of the originators of the RSP concept, published a detailed case for abandoning binding safety commitments on the same day Anthropic released its RSP v3.0.
+This, even though they assign significant probabilities to extinction and low probability that whatever values they embed in an ASI will persist long-term — assuming they get there before others do.
+Karnofsky himself, one of the originators of the Responsible Scaling Policy (RSP) concept, published a detailed case for abandoning binding safety commitments on the same day Anthropic released its RSP v3.0.

 The Pentagon-Anthropic crisis has changed this calculus fundamentally.